kianenigma/what-blockchain-actually/content/Content/What/Blockchain-based Authorities.md

 While we can strive to solve the [[Oracle Problem]] in a [[Trustless]] manner, turning a blind eye to it is defying the whole purpose of why the [[Web3]] industry exists, and why it managed to attract so many early adopters.

-In the next chapter, [[Execution, Ordering, History and State Machines]], we build on top of the three properties of blockchains that we know about:
+In the next chapter, [[Execution, Ordering and History]], we build on top of the three properties of blockchains that we know about:
 - State
 - Mutations + rules of mutations
 and present more concrete mental models for blockchains.